-Blockchain, the technology writer Don Tascott exclaimed, is “the biggest innovation in computer science in a generation.”
+Blockchain, the technology writer Don Tapscott exclaimed, is “the biggest innovation in computer science in a generation.”

 Which got him thinking about dinner at McDonald’s.